The Cherry L. Emerson Center for Scientific Computation

 • To help provide state-of-the-art education on computational sciences at Emory, and to help bring computational education in Emory to the highest possible national and international levels;

-The Center currently has over one hundred active users including faculty and students from Biology, Chemistry, Economics, Physics, and Math and Computer Science departments.
-The Center's "Subscribers" have access to its state-of-the-art computational facilities, world-class experts, and Visiting Fellows Program which brings to campus experts in various fields of computational sciences that are of interest to our faculty and students
+The Center currently has over one hundred seventy five active users including faculty and students from Biology, Chemistry, Computer Science , Mathematcs and Physics departments.
+The Center's "Subscribers" have access to the Center's state-of-the-art computational facilities, world-class experts, and value-added science and education programs.

 The Center is housed on the fifth floor of the Cherry Logan Emerson Hall.
 Currently, it owns, maintains and operates:

-The above equipment are all connected by fast ethernet.
+The above equipments are all connected by fast ethernet.
 In addition, the Center maintains and provides service to more than 30 state-of-the-art application programs, including:

-1. Electronic structure codes such as Gaussian, Molpro, Aces_II, Gamess-US, Dalton etc.;
+1. Electronic structure codes such as Gaussian, Molpro, Aces_II, Gamess, Dalton, TURBOMOLE, VASP and many others;

-2. Biomolecular modeling and visualization codes such as Amber, Sybyl, MacroModel, Molden, Mathematica, Matlab, etc.;
+2. Biomolecular modeling and simulation codes such as GROMACS, Amber, Mathematica, Matlab, and others;

-In addition, the latest versions of all system software, compiles (Fortran, C, C++, Java etc.) and libraries (ESSL, PSSP etc.) are available to our users.
+In addition, the latest versions of all system software, compiles and libraries are available to our users.

 short courses emory university shield